 - Collecting MVV entry visa – Currently it is not possible to collect the MVV entry visa at the Dutch embassies.
 When the appointment at the embassy already took place and the collecting of the passport with MVV was not possible within 3 months due to closure of the embassy and/or lockdown in the country you are based, the period for collecting the MVV is extended with another 3 months.
 This means that the MVV can be collected within 180 days of the date that your residence was approved.
 There is however one condition: you must prove that you were unable to collect the MVV in time because of COVID-19 and/or the closure of the consular desk.

 - Expiry of MVV entry visa and flight restrictions – For those who have collected their MVV, but due to travel restrictions did not manage to travel to The Netherlands within 90 days after the issuance of the MVV, the embassy can issue a new MVV if it can be proved that travelling was not possible due to flight restrictions or other COVID-19 measures.

 - For those with an MVV: The IND desks are open for appointments to collect a resident permit card only when you travelled to The Netherlands with an MVV entry visa and the card you want to collect concerns a first residence permit.
 The IND will then contact us – if we assisted you with your immigration process – or you directly by phone to make an appointment for collecting the card.
 It is not needed to contact the IND yourself.

-- For those who are visa-exempted and do not need an MVV: When you travelled to The Netherlands without an MVV entry visa because you visa-exempted and you have received a positive decision on your first application for a residence permit, you can contact the IND directly on your own to make an appointment for the biometrics.
+- For those who are visa-exempted and do not need an MVV: When you travelled to The Netherlands without an MVV entry visa because you are visa-exempted, you have received a positive decision on your first application for a residence permit, you can now make an appointment again at the IND for your biometrics.

-- For all other situations that do not fall under the two above mentioned situations, it is not possible to make an appointment with the IND desk until at least the 19th of May.
+- For all other situations that do not fall under the two above mentioned situations, it is not possible to make an appointment with the IND desk until further notice.